p2/OAuth2/README.md

 By default the OS browser will be used for authorization if there is no access token present in the keychain.
 To start authorization call **`authorize()`** or the convenience method `authorizeEmbeddedFrom(<# UIViewController or NSWindow #>)`.

-The latter configures `authConfig` like so: changes `authorizeEmbedded` to `true` and sets a root view controller/window, from which to present the login screen, as `authorizeContext`.
+The latter configures `authConfig` like so:

+- changes `authorizeEmbedded` to `true` and
+- sets a root view controller/window, from which to present the login screen, as `authorizeContext`.

 See [_Advanced Settings_](#advanced-settings) for other options.

 **Starting with iOS 9**, `SFSafariViewController` will be used when enabling embedded authorization.

-Your `oauth2` instance will use `NSURLSession.defaultSession()` for requests, exposed on `oauth2.session`.
+Your `oauth2` instance will use an automatically created `NSURLSession` using an `ephemeralSessionConfiguration()` configuration for its requests, exposed on `oauth2.session`.
-You can set `oauth2.sessionConfiguration` if you wish to change things like timeout values, and you can set `oauth2.sessionDelegate` to your own session delegate if you like.
+You can set `oauth2.sessionConfiguration` to your own configuration, for example if you'd like to change timeout values.
+You can also set `oauth2.sessionDelegate` to your own session delegate if you like.

 ```swift
 oauth2.authConfig.authorizeEmbedded = true